polius/meteornext-docs/docs/guides/administration.md

 ![alt text](../../assets/administration/admin-client-queries.png "Admin - Client - Queries")

 :::tip
-Mind that to start tracking all the executed queries you first have to enable de `Track Queries` option in the [Groups](#client) section
+Mind that to start tracking all the executed queries you first have to enable the `Track Queries` option in the [Groups](#client) section
 :::

 You can also filter the queries by some fields.